-September–November: Members submit properly prepared seeds collected from their gardens.
-If you plan to submit seeds that ripen later send Dave a list so he can prepare for the.
+July–November: Members submit properly prepared seeds collected from their gardens.
+If you plan to submit seeds that ripen later send Dave a list so he can prepare for them.

 January: A list of the donated seeds with a request form is made available to members.